EnFlexIT/AgentWorkbench/getting-started.md

 * [Define a Target Platform](/01_getting-started/define-a-target-platform.md): Create a Target Platform definition that points to the previously installed Agent.Workbench.

-* Create your first agent Plugin-Project:
+* [Create your first agent Plugin-Project](/01_getting-started/create-new-agent-project.md):Create an Eclipse Plugin-Project, your desired package structure and create your first agent class.

-* Export your project bundle to the
+* [Export your agent bundle / Plugin](/01_getting-started/export-an-agent-bundle.md) into the workbench's project directory and start Agent.Workbench again.
+Open the above defined workbench project and have a look at the tabs  into the